volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 };
 ```

-In this reducer we define the initial state, which holds our `counter` value, which equals to `0` by default and we check the type of an action which has been fired `action.type` and change the state accordingly.
+In this reducer, we define the initial state, which holds our `counter` value, which equals `0` by default and we check the type of an action which has been fired `action.type` and change the state accordingly.

 If we fired `INCREMENT_COUNTER` action, we add `1`, if `DECREMENT_COUNTER` - we remove `1`.

-**Important note:** remember that reducer function should return the new state, without even touching the existing.
+**Important note:** remember that the reducer function should return the new state, without even touching the existing.

 The next step is to define **action types**.